Outdoor Program Staff

-Lauren Marziliano serves as a Learning Specialist in the Upper School and the Director of Summer Operations, Teaching / Learning Co-coordinator, and DEI Co-coordinator.
+Lauren Marziliano serves as a Learning Specialist in the Upper School, Director of Summer Operations, Teaching / Learning Co-coordinator, and DEI Co-coordinator.
 She has extensive experience with outdoor programming in schools.
 "I can't even imagine working at a school where an Outdoor Program doesn't exist.
 Our connections to the outdoors build our connections internally, socially, academically, globally, and environmentally," Lauren says.

 Trained as a Wilderness First Responder and Rites of Passage Guide, Lauren has guided trips across the West in backpacking, solos, sea kayaking, and canoeing, and had a short stint as a raft guide in northeastern Georgia.
 Prior to joining Community School, she designed and taught a course in Outdoor Recreation Leadership that focused largely on the group process and facilitation skills for high school students who were leading and mentoring fourth through sixth graders.